By Miriam Raftery

 Local lodging options include the Starry Night Inn, a bed and breakfast at a Ramona winery.

 Find a guide to Ramona’s many wineries at their website, including award-winning vintners in this American Viticultural Association (AVA) wine producing region.
 Some are gaining national attention, such as Vineyard Grant James, rated #2 vineyard in America by Travel and Leisure magazine.
 Many have regional accolades, such as Ramona Ranch Winery, a certified sustainable California wine grower and took double gold medals recently at the county fair.
+There are many other award-winners with unique and cozy tasting rooms, such as Hatfield Creek Vineyards and Winery, Turtle Rock Vineyards and more.
 Known for its family-run wineries, the Ramona region offers opportunities to meet local winemakers as well.

 There are some unusual winery experiences ranging from wine caves to cozy tasting rooms to outdoor patios with lovely views, wood-fired pizza ovens, a sculpture garden with opera singers, and concoctions such as wine slushies.